-The catastrophic event of 19 September 2017 at Popocatépetl volcano is an exemplary case of interrelated multiple hazards in volcanic environment: earthquake, landslides, and sediment-laden flows.
-During the M_W 7.1 Puebla-Morelos intraslab earthquake, hundreds of shallow landslides were triggered on the volcano flanks.
+The catastrophic event of 19 September 2017 at Popocatépetl Volcano is an exemplary case of interrelated multiple hazards in volcanic environments: earthquakes, landslides, and sediment-laden flows.
+During the M_w 7.1 Puebla-Morelos intraslab earthquake, hundreds of shallow landslides were triggered on the volcano flanks.
 The combination of strong ground motion due to local amplification with the presence of water-saturated, tephra-rich superficial deposits resulted in large slope failures and subsequent liquefaction of the collapsed material.
-A total volume of about 106 cubic meters of volcaniclastic deposits transformed into two large debris flows on the western slope of the volcano and one on its eastern side.
-While the source areas rapidly stabilize in the months and years following, the fine material deposited in the channels remains exposed to possible remobilization for many years.
-These observations imply the need to revise the hazards assessment for Popocatépetl volcano, where multi-hazard risk scenarios should be taken into account, as well as in other volcanic settings.
-The mass-wasting cascade described here may occur in other locations, especially in continental volcanic arcs and mountain chains located in tectonically active regions.
+A total volume of about 106 m3 of volcaniclastic deposits transformed into two large debris flows on the western slope of the volcano and one on its eastern side.
+While the source areas rapidly stabilized in the months and years following, the fine material deposited in the channels remains exposed to possible remobilization for many years.
+These observations imply the need to revise the hazard assessment for Popocatépetl Volcano, where multi-hazard risk scenarios should be taken into account, as well as for other volcanic settings.
+The mass wasting cascade described here may occur in other locations, especially in continental volcanic arcs and mountain chains located in tectonically active regions.